-- How you will use the property: Homes purchased with conventional loads can be used as a primary residence, secondary residence, vacation home or rental.
+- How you will use the property: Homes purchased with conventional loans can be used as a primary residence, secondary residence, vacation home or rental.

 Can I Get a Conventional Loan?

 For many homebuyers, a mortgage is a huge decision.
 If you are considering buying a home, it could be your largest monthly expense and your biggest asset.
 If you are wondering whether you qualify for a loan, you do not have to wonder any longer.

 Assurance Financial lets you find out in just 15 minutes whether you qualify.
 There is no cost and no obligation to get answers.
-Just go online with Abby, your virtual assistant, and fill out the simple forms.
+Work with Abby, your virtual assistant, and fill out the simple forms.
 Or, if you prefer to speak with an actual person, contact a loan officer near you today to get customized advice.

 How to Get a Conventional Loan From Assurance Financial